arubyist/starterApp/README.md

 Meant to keep your database clean.
 Especially useful when testing.
 It has three cleaning strategies: truncation, transaction, and deletion.

+As mentioned in **changelog**, the default file is set up within `spec/support` directory, and adjusted a setting in `spec/rails_helper.rb` to turn off defaults Rails management.

 **Changelog**

 April 13 - Have added guard-rspec plugin and set up default configuration file

 April 15 - Have run `rails g rspec:install`.
 It sets up default files of `.rspec`, `spec`, `spec/spec_heper.rb`, and `spec/rails_helper.rb`.

+Also have added database_cleaner support file, and changed `config.use_transactional_fixtures = true` to `config.use_transactional_fixtures = false`.
+This simply tells RSpect to tell Rails not to manager the transactions.